 by Sean Ashberry

-Sean is the Involvement and Outreach Minister with the Somers Avenue congregation in North Little Rock, Ark.
+Sean is the Involvement & Outreach minister with the Somers Avenue church in N. Little Rock, Ark.